 Some final thoughts from Ohio State

-Ben Axelrod provides his thoughts from Ohio State's loss to Iowa.
+Ben Axelrod provides his final thoughts from Ohio State's win over Bryant.